 When I was in high school, I had an eating disorder.
 I was a compulsive overeater; I binged as a way to help me cope with what I wasn’t able to feel or deal with emotionally.
 But, I didn’t really know any of this consciously back then.
 I just thought I was fat and lacked discipline.

 HOLD UP JUST ONE MINUTE THERE, PARTNER… WHAT?!?!?!
-Not berate myself?
+Not criticize myself?

 Now you have to understand this: I had always criticized myself for something.

-For the first time ever, I entertained the idea of actually trying to be nice to myself.
+So, for the first time ever, I entertained the idea of actually trying to be nice to myself.
 Like consciously nice!